Trap, Neuter, Vaccinate, Return (TNVR)

 how you can help

 Please note that HSP does not trap community cats.
-All trapping must be done by the individual or by Meow Now!
-HSP provides fee-based spay/neuter services to community cats to humanely reduce the free-roaming cat population.
+All trapping must be done by the individual or by humane trapping organizations, such as Meow Now!
+HSP provides spay/neuter services to community cats to humanely reduce the free-roaming cat population.

 tnvr surgeries at hsp

 All animals must be in a humane trap for surgery.
 Cats in carriers will not be accepted.
-Please note, if the cat is domesticated, the Humane Society of Pinellas will recommend admission into our adoption program for re-homing - no pet should live on the street!
+All cats will be sterilized, ear-tipped, microchipped and given a rabies vaccine.
+All cats must be picked up after surgery or they will be returned to the location of origin.
+Please note, if the cat is domesticated, the Humane Society of Pinellas will accept the cat into our adoption program after making attempts to reunite the pet with a potential owner.

 Can't be out in the field?
 Our TNVR program can be supported through your generous donations.
 HSP spends thousands of dollars annually altering community cats and receives no government funding to carry out this mission.
 Find out how you can donate to our cause!